Updated November 27, 2025: Feb 3/26

 Step 1

-Poor me, I can’t fix anything.
+Poor me, feeling sorry for myself that I can’t fix anything,

 Good me, it feels so good to imagine smashing things.
 At least I can control smashing on one try, at least sometimes.